-The new Intel Xeon Processor 7500 series offer businesses a number of advantages:
+The new Intel Xeon Processor 7500 series offers businesses a number of advantages, including the following:

 Larger cache.
-The new Intel Xeon Processor 7500 series contains 24 MB of shared L3 cache, increasing the previous-generations processors' cache amounts by a significant margin.
+The new Intel Xeon Processor 7500 series contains 24 MB of shared L3 cache, increasing the previous-generation processors' cache amounts by a significant margin.
 More L3 cache means faster processing, and better database performance.
 Greater scaling power.
-The newest generation of Intel processors brings 8 processing cores to each chip, along with hyper-threading, totaling 16 logical processors per physical processor.
-The larger number of logical processors, coupled with the expansion from two-socket (2S) to 4S platforms, elevates the

-Intel Xeon Processor 7500 series to a new level of power and scalability.
+The newest generation of Intel processors brings eight processing cores to each chip, along with hyper-threading, totaling 16 logical processors per physical processor.
+The larger number of logical processors, coupled with the expansion from two-socket (2S) to four-socket (4S) platforms, elevates the Intel Xeon Processor 7500 series to a new level of power and scalability.

 QuickPath.
-QuickPath Technology provides fast access to the increased memory addressable by these processors.
+Intel QuickPath Technology provides fast access to the increased memory addressable by these processors.

-Turbo Boost.
-Turbo Boost Technology automatically allows processor cores to run faster than the base operating frequency if the server is operating below power, current, and temperature specification limits.
+Turbo Boost Technology.
+Intel Turbo Boost Technology automatically allows processor cores to run faster than the base operating frequency if the server is operating below power, current, and temperature specification limits.

 Reliability, Availability, and Serviceability (RAS) features.
-Intel adds RAS features to the new Xeon Processor 7500 series platform, such as Machine Check Architecture (MCA).
+Intel adds new RAS features to the Xeon Processor 7500 series platform, such as Machine Check Architecture (MCA).
 Now the CPU can isolate issues on the chip or in memory in real time, alert the operating system to log the error, and avoid crashes.